Fungal Acne vs Closed Comedones: Major Differences

 If you have been suffering for a long time and have not been able to get your fungal acne or regular inflammatory or comedonal acne under control and you have exhausted all OTC products, don’t give up.

 The good news is your dermatologist can help you understand the difference between fungal acne vs closed comedones and get you on the right treatment plan.
+You should seek evaluation and treatment by a board certified dermatologist, who can help you before you have permanent scarring.

-Acne is not just a teenager problem, it affects all ages.
+Acne is not just a teenager problem; it affects all ages.

-Is fungal acne the same as closed comedones?
+Q: Are closed pimples the same as closed comedones?

 Sources